Modi Meets Russian Security Official

 What We’re Following Today

 Former U.S. President Donald Trump indicted.
-The former president, and likely 2024 GOP presidential candidate, was indicted Thursday on charges relating to a 2016 hush-money payment made to a porn star.
+The former president and a 2024 Republican presidential candidate, was indicted Thursday on charges relating to a 2016 hush-money payment made to a porn star.
 It’s the first time a former U.S. president has faced criminal charges.
 Trump is expected to be arraigned in New York on Tuesday.

 U.S. journalist arrested in Russia.
 Russia-based Wall Street Journal reporter Evan Gershkovich, 31, was detained in Russia, which has accused him of espionage.
 The Journal vehemently denies the allegations.
 Gershkovich’s parents came to the United States from the Soviet Union.
 “In the strongest possible terms, we condemn the Kremlin’s continued attempts to intimidate, repress, and punish journalists and civil society voices,” said U.S. Secretary of State Antony Blinken.
 White House spokesperson Karine Jean-Pierre reiterated that the White House does not believe it is safe for Americans to travel to Russia.